HassanAmeer/Shoes-Shop-Local-Ui/README.md

-# Simple One Day shoes store Ui
+# Simple Half Day shoes store Ui

 A new Flutter project.